uwaiseibna2/GAP/README.md

   #Windows OS
   'C:/Program Files/.../Rscript.exe' PredictSpecies.R ./ FALSE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa
   ```
+The output of this function is a tab-delimited file named `predictions.csv` in the `results` folder, which contains the names of species with unknown status (NA) in the first column, and predictions for each of these species (0 for absence, 1 for presence) in the second column.

 To predict a phenotype in one or more species from a multiple alignment and phylogenetic tree, type:
   ```bash
   #unix-based OS